 Solo exhibitions include: Der Abschied at SMAC Gallery in Johannesburg, South Africa in 2017; Loog at SMAC Gallery in Stellenbosch, South Africa in 2016; New Paintings in 2010 at SMAC in Stellenbosch, Terugkoms van Cythera (Return from Cythera) in 2013 at SMAC in Cape Town and Gestaltes, an exhibition of large scale works on paper at SMAC in Cape Town, in 2014.
 The University of Johannesburg Art Gallery presented his Et in Arcadia Ego in 2013.

-Johann Louw will be participating in the Stellenbosch University’s Centenary Exhibition entitled Forward?
+Louw is currently participating in the Stellenbosch University’s Centenary Exhibition entitled Forward?
 Forward!
 Forward … This exhibition is a future-oriented centenary exhibition of 100 artworks depicting the future of Stellenbosch University and higher education in Africa.
 Forward?
 Forward!
-Forward… will be held at the University Museum opening on 5 December 2018 until 30 April 2019.
+Forward… opened on 5 December 2018 and will run until 30 April 2019.

 Gaze | Erdmann Contemporary | Cape Town, South Africa | 2007